Tarsiciosh/EssentialFeed/NOTES.md

 - in FeedSanpshots repeat the same, add test, change fonts, record drag etc
 - location subhead ,description body
 [replace hardcoded fonts with dynamic fonts]
-- the idea is to update the table only the part that chage (diffable data sources)
+- the idea is to update the table but only the part that changed (diffable data source)
+- in ListViewController:
-- in ListViewController replace model with private lazy var dataSource: UITableViewDiffableDataSource<Int, CellController>
+- replace tableModel with private lazy var dataSource: UITableViewDiffableDataSource<Int, CellController> = {}()
-- in CellController add extension conform to Equatable and Hashable
+- in CellController add extensions conforming to Equatable and Hashable
 - add let id: AnyHashable (could add also a default value with UUID)
-- public static func == (lhs: ...) { lhs.id == rhs.id (equatable) }
+- public static func func == (lhs: ...) { lhs.id == rhs.id (equatable) }
-- public static hash { hasher.combine(id)
+- public func hash(into: hasher: inout Hasher) { hasher.combine(id)
 - in ListViewController: dataSource... {
-    .init(tableView: tableView) { (tableView, index, controller) -> UITableViewCell in -copy cell creating-}
+    .init(tableView: tableView) { (tableView, index, controller) in -copy cell creating code-}
 - use controller directly and index
 - remove laodingControllers
 - in display (cellControlle..